pnnl/NATIG/EXAMPLES.md

 2. 4G: this tag is used to describe the 4G LTE example that we have develloped using the existing 4G module in NS3
 3. 3G: this tag is used to describe non-cellular network examples, like directly connected network using csma links.
 4. Middle Nodes: These are nodes located in the middle of the networks.
 Some of examples of these are node located between the Microgrid NS3 nodes and the Control Center for the 3G example, or the nodes located between the Microgrid NS3 nodes and the cellular network in the case of the 4G and 5G examples.
 This is also the nodes used by NATIG to simulate the Man-In-The-Middle attacks on the network.
-5. User Equipments: These are the equivalent of cellular router.
+5. User Equipments (UE): These are the equivalent of cellular router.
 They are used to connect the nodes between the Microgrid and the User Equipments to the Control Center connected on the other side of the cellular network.

 ## IEEE bus models